HussX/piplay/README.md

 ## Disclaimers

 - **Screen Output**: If you do not have a screen powered on at service launch time, the service WILL fail!
 Eglfs detects the screen capabilities at launch in order to maximize the PyQT6 space usage.
-- **Compatibility**: This tool is designed as a replacement for `displaycams` and `omxplayer` on Raspberry Pi 4 and later running Bookworm Lite.
+- **Compatibility**: This was designed for Raspberry Pi 4 and later running Bookworm Lite.
 It may not function properly if you have a desktop GUI, as it pipes output to the framebuffer.
-- **Performance on Pi 3**: While it has been tested on a Raspberry Pi 3B with multiple streams, it is recommended only for viewing one or two streams.
+- **Performance on Pi 3**: I don't recommend more than a couple streams on a PI 3.
 It performs smoothly with several streams on a Pi 4.
+Pi 5 should work well (Will test.)
-- **Camera Compatibility**: Initially designed for OpenCV, it has been modified to support Wyze cams and works with other cameras tested so far (e.g., Hik, Geo, Unifi, Wyze via Bridge Docker).
+- **Camera Compatibility**: It works with the handful of cameras tested so far (e.g., Hik, Geo, Unifi, Wyze via Bridge Docker).
 Tested with H265!!
-- **Development**: This project was a joint effort between myself and AI.
-It has been refined multiple times to run efficiently in my use cases.
-While it may have areas for improvement and limitations, it serves as a good starting point for those who need it.
 - **Resolution**: The tool downsamples RTSP frames to 640x480 before rendering in PyQt.
 This provides better performance than direct downsampling to arbitrary panel sizes.
 - **Requirements**: The apt packages from the install script have been mostly validated and will be tweaked as I find redundancies.